fossasia/pslab-scripts/README.md

 ```
 📦pslab-scripts
  ┣ 📂docs                                   # Supplementary material
- ┃ ┣ 📂ao-03_amplifier_circuit_design       # Design files of the custom circuit board for the AO-03 sensor
+ ┃ ┣ 📂ao-03_amplifier_circuit_design       # [KiCad](https://www.kicad.org/) project files of the custom circuit board for the AO-03 sensor
  ┃ ┃ ┗ 📜 ...
  ┃ ┣ 📂images
+ ┃ ┃ ┣ 📜sensor_logos.svg                   # Sticker designs for the boxes (made with [Inkscape](https://inkscape.org/))
  ┃ ┃ ┗ 📜 ...
  ┃ ┣ 📜network_connection_manual.md         # Manual on how to connect a device to the PSLab's file server
- ┃ ┗ 📜sensor_logos.svg                     # Stickers for the boxes (made with Inkscape)
+ ┃ ┗ 📜sensors.md                           # Detailed descriptions of all four sensor setups
  ┣ 📂sensors                                # Contains a specific run script for every sensor
  ┃ ┣ 📜ao03_oxygen.py
  ┃ ┣ 📜ccs811_co2.py